mytch444/asthum/README.md

     css no

 There is an example file in `test-site/.interpreters`.
 In fact, you should probably just look in `test-site` for examples of everything.

+When files are interpreted query strings are used to set values in the environment.
+Similar to CGI scripts.

 The template files executed with a struct like this: